The Bankrate promise

 If your goal is to lower your monthly costs, making a high down payment is a great option.
 The larger the amount you put down initially, the lower your monthly payment will be.
 You are also likely to receive more favorable rates from your lender.

 Is a long-term car loan worth the risk?

 A long-term car loan is often not a good idea because of the added financial risk.
 While the lower monthly payment on a long-term car loan may be appealing at first, it is better to save up some additional cash to increase the down payment or to select a less expensive car, so the monthly payment is affordable for a shorter loan.

 The bottom line

 Before signing onto a long-term auto loan, consider the downsides.
-In addition to costing you more out of pocket over the life of the loan, you may also end up being upside down on the loan at some point.
-What’s more, your vehicle needs may be far different five to seven years from now, when you’re still paying off that loan.
+In addition to costing you more over the loan’s term, you may also end up becoming upside down on the loan .
+What’s more, your vehicle needs may be different in five to seven years when you’re still paying off that loan.